dsccommunity/TheDSCBook/manuscript/partial-configurations.md

 # Partial Configurations
 Honestly, we've already covered almost everything you need to know about partial configurations.
 In the chapter on Configuring the LCM, you saw how to tell the LCM to pull partials from a pull server, or accept them as a push, or a mix of the two.
-You saw how to set up dependencies, to control the order of partial configuration application.
+You saw how to set up dependencies to control the order of partial configuration application.
 There's not a whole lot more to cover, really.
 The actual creation of a partial MOF is the same as creating any ordinary configuration; it's only a "partial" because a node is being told to use more than one of them.
 So, in this chapter, I'll kind of summarize the capabilities and cover a last couple of details.

 ## Summarizing Partial Configuration Pros and Cons
-We've covered this before, but to briefly review:
+We've covered this before, but to review briefly:

 * Partials allow you to modularize chunks of your configuration, making it easier to have multiple contributors.
 * Partials get combined and evaluated by the LCM, which means it's very difficult to detect potential conflicts ahead of time.
 This can make troubleshooting harder.